OEKO-TEX Certification Guide

 natural and organic latex mattress topper

-LEATHER STANDARD by OEKO-TEX®
+4. LEATHER STANDARD by OEKO-TEX®

 The LEATHER STANDARD by OEKO-TEX® is a global, independent testing and certification system for both leather and leather articles of all production levels.
-This includes finished leather, semi-finished leather products (wet-blue, wet-white, crust, etc.), leather fiber material, ready-made articles (accessories, leather gloves, garments of all types, leather handbags, leather covers, and many more).
+This includes finished leather, semi-finished leather products (wet-blue, wet-white, crust, etc.), leather fiber material, and ready-made articles (accessories, leather gloves, garments of all types, leather handbags, leather covers, and many more).

 Leather Standard by Oeko-Tex certification label

-LEATHER STANDARD by OEKO-TEX® assures that all parts of an article meet the required criteria – in addition to the leather, for example, textile fabrics, sewing threads, inserts, prints, labels, etc., as well as non-textile accessories like buttons, zip fasteners, rivets, etc.
+LEATHER STANDARD by OEKO-TEX® assures that all parts of an article meet the required criteria—in addition to the leather, for example, textile fabrics, sewing threads, inserts, prints, labels, etc., as well as non-textile accessories like buttons, zip fasteners, rivets, etc.

-ECO PASSPORT by OEKO-TEX®
+5. ECO PASSPORT by OEKO-TEX®

 Eco Passport by Oeko-Tex certification label

-What is the Difference Between Organic and Oeko Tex Certification?
+What Is the Difference Between Organic and OEKO-TEX Certification?

-Well, this is an often asked question.
+Well, this is an often-asked question.
 Today, most people are concerned about how the textiles they use daily can affect their health and the environment.
 To provide an immense level of safety from chemical substances, make sure that the textiles have surpassed the certification standards.

-Simply put, organic certification deals with how the raw materials for fabric are grown, and the OEKO-TEX certification is all about the manufacturing and production process of fabric.
+Simply put, organic certification deals with how the raw materials for fabric are grown, and OEKO-TEX certification is all about the manufacturing and production process of fabric.

 This means a fabric that is organically certified is not tested for the dangerous chemicals used during the manufacturing process.

-It is not always necessary that an Oeko-Tex certified product is organic.
+It is not always necessary that an OEKO-TEX-certified product is organic.
 For materials to be labeled as certified organic, the basic raw materials must be grown and farmed according to rigid guidelines and without petroleum-based fertilizers, pesticides, and synthetic products.

 This is just the first step, and the next level of certification considers factors such as the dye that is used, the sewing threads, linings, prints, and non-textile accessories such as buttons.
-If a product is labeled as Oeko-Tex certified, it is devoid of harmful chemicals and safe for human use.
+If a product is labeled as OEKO-TEX certified, it is devoid of harmful chemicals and safe for human use.

 Young lady relaxing on Oeko-Tex certified bed

-Yes, it does!.
-Oeko-Tex is a global standard and has a list of over one hundred substances, including chemicals and metals.
+Yes, it does!
+OEKO-TEX is a global standard and has a list of over one hundred substances, including chemicals and metals.
 It sets limits for the emission of harmful chemicals such as formaldehyde and other Volatile Organic Compounds (VOCs), which are linked to ozone smog, respiratory illnesses, and memory impairment.

 natural and organic pillows